Path Length and the Measurement of Transparent Liquids - an08_02r2 Follow

 So, what does all this mean?
 It means that for each type of liquid you measure and compare, you need to choose one path length, record that path length as part of your measurement method, and stick with it.

-For hazardous or volatile liquids, you may wish to use a screw-top transmission cell rather than an open one.
+For hazardous or volatile liquids, you may wish to use a screw-top transmittance cell rather than an open one.
 A 20-mm screw-top cell is shown below.

-If you would like to bleed sample from a process line and/or pump liquid directly into and out of the transmission cell while it is situated in the instrument, you may wish to use a flow-through transmission cell like the one shown below.
+If you would like to bleed sample from a process line and/or pump liquid directly into and out of the transmittance cell while it is situated in the instrument, you may wish to use a flow-through transmittance cell like the one shown below.

 (See attached pdf file for the complete article with illustrations, part numbers, and tables)